EllipticEllipsis/oot/tutorial/beginning_decomp.md

 }
 ```

-and `func_80A87BEC` and `func_80A87C30` are action functions.
+and that `func_80A87BEC` and `func_80A87C30`, passed to it in `EnJj_Init`, are action functions.
 Since they are first used above where they are defined, we prototype them at the top as well,
 ```C
 void EnJj_Init(Actor* thisx, GlobalContext* globalCtx);
 void EnJj_Destroy(Actor* thisx, GlobalContext* globalCtx);